Messi–Ronaldo rivalry: Awards and records

-Ronaldo has won 34 official trophies, including seven league titles and five UEFA Champions Leagues, and guided Portugal to the UEFA European Championship in 2016 and the UEFA Nations League in 2019 and 2025, the nation's first major trophies.
+Ronaldo has won 35 official trophies, including eight league titles and five UEFA Champions Leagues, and guided Portugal to the UEFA European Championship in 2016 and the UEFA Nations League in 2019 and 2025, the nation's first major trophies.
 He has won all national top-tier club competitions in England, Spain and Italy, including four national cups, two league cups, and six national super cups.
 In addition, he won two European Super Cups, four FIFA Club World Cups, and one Arab Club Champions Cup.

 On 4 September 2024, neither Messi nor Cristiano were nominated among the 30 candidates for the Ballon d'Or for the first time since 2003.
-Some news outlets headlined this event as the "End of an Era".